panva/node-oidc-provider/docs/README.md

 ### enabledJWA

-Fine-tune the algorithms your provider will support by declaring algorithm values for each respective JWA use
+Fine-tune the algorithms the authorization server supports by declaring algorithm values for each respective JWA use

 ### enabledJWA.authorizationEncryptionAlgValues

-JWE "alg" Algorithm values the provider supports for JWT Authorization response (`JARM`) encryption
+JWE "alg" Algorithm values the authorization server supports for JWT Authorization response (`JARM`) encryption